 Malta is a historical place where various warriors and vessels would have used it.
-Among the others, Knights of St. John were also, fought from Malta against the Ottoman Empire.
+Among the others, the Knights of St. John also fought against the Ottoman Empire from Malta.

 It will cater to the need to know the history of warriors and their struggles back in their times.

 Comino locates between Gozo and mainland Malta.
 Comino is the best cave diving point and reefs.
 Competitively, holds the least populated island than other Malta’s island.
-It is enriched with underwater caves as a diving spot, which clean blue water draws the attention of people who came to visit Malta.
+It is enriched with underwater caves as a diving spot, in which clean blue water draws the attention of tourists visiting Malta.

 Coming offers an opportunity to see the aquatic life from a very close view, such as octopus, barracuda, and many more.